Federalism in the United States: Early federalism

-Federalism is a form of political organization that seeks to distinguish states and unites them, assigning different types of decision-making power at different levels to allow a degree of political independence in an overarching structure.
-Federalism was a political solution to the problems with the Articles of Confederation which gave little practical authority to the confederal government.
-For example, the Articles allowed the Congress of the Confederation the power to sign treaties and declare war, but it could not raise taxes to pay for an army and all major decisions required an unanimous vote.
+Federalism is a form of political organization that seeks to divide power between local states and the government, distributing different powers at different levels to allow a degree of political independence in an overarching structure.
+In the United States, federal republicanism became a political solution to the problems with the Articles of Confederation which gave little practical authority to the confederal government.
+For example, the Articles allowed the Congress of the Confederation the power to sign treaties and declare war, but it could not raise taxes to pay for an army and all major decisions required a unanimous vote.

-The movement for federalism was greatly strengthened by the reaction to Shays' Rebellion of 1786–1787, which was an armed uprising of yeoman farmers in western Massachusetts.
-The rebellion was fueled by a poor economy that was created, in part, by the inability of the confederal government to deal effectively with the debt from the American Revolutionary War.
-Moreover, the confederal government had proven incapable of raising an army to quell the rebellion, so that Massachusetts had been forced to raise its own.
+The movement for federalism was greatly strengthened by the reaction to Shays' Rebellion of 1786–1787, where an armed uprising of yeoman farmers in western Massachusetts rose up in response by a poor economy that was created, in part, by the inability of the confederal government to deal effectively with the debt from the American Revolutionary War.
+The confederal government had trouble raising an effective force to quell the rebellion, and Massachusetts was forced to raise its own.

-The Annapolis Convention met in 1786 in which twelve delegates from five U.S. states (New Jersey, New York, Pennsylvania, Delaware, and Virginia) gathered to discuss and develop a consensus on reversing the protectionist trade barriers that each state had erected.
-New Hampshire, Massachusetts, Rhode Island, and North Carolina had appointed commissioners, who failed to arrive in Annapolis in time to attend the meeting, and Connecticut, Maryland, South Carolina, and Georgia had taken no action at all.
+The Annapolis Convention met in 1786, in which twelve delegates from five U.S. states (New Jersey, New York, Pennsylvania, Delaware, and Virginia) gathered to discuss and develop a consensus on reversing the protectionist trade barriers that each state had erected.
+New Hampshire, Massachusetts, Rhode Island, and North Carolina had appointed commissioners, but failed to arrive in Annapolis in time to attend the meeting.
+Connecticut, Maryland, South Carolina, and Georgia had taken no actions at all.
 The final report of the convention was adopted unanimously and sent to the Congress and to the states.
 It sought support for a broader constitutional convention to be held the following May in Philadelphia.
 It hoped that more states would be represented and that their delegates or deputies would be authorized to examine areas broader than simply commercial trade.
 On May 15, 1787, fifty-five delegates met at what would be known as the Constitutional Convention in the Philadelphia State House.
 There, the delegates debated the structure, provisions, and limitations of Federalism in what would be the Constitution of the United States.
-This was a clear development in federal thought.